gregology/gregology.github.io/_posts/2019-07-06-social-media-experiment-results.md

 comments: True
 licence: Creative Commons
 categories:
+  - personal
+tags:
   - quantified self
-tags:
-  - experiments
-  - results
 ---

 > If we had hard metrics relating the impact of [using social media] on bottom line, our current technopoly would likely crumble. - Deep Work by Cal Newport.